-This will be my first year tapping trees for syrup on our family farm.
+This will be our second year tapping trees for syrup on our family farm.
 We have access to enormous maple trees, so I cannot believe we have not done this before.
 But nevermind, it’s never too late to learn something new.
 We use a lot of maple syrup here and while I am not expecting to produce enough to support our needs, I am hoping to at least become more self-sufficient.
-Connected to The Land has some great articles on getting started which I have been reading through.
 Also, I believe anything that gets you outside in the winter, lets us soak up that Vitamin D, and connects you to the earth is a win-win.
-Wish us luck!

 In the meantime, I will use local maple syrup produced an hour away I picked up at the Farmers’ Market.
 It really make one of our favorite buttery treats pop with that sweet maple flavor, Maple Bacon Scones.
 And bacon from our homegrown pigs just makes everything better….Enjoy!